 Ten of Wands

-After the attack and defense of the Nine of Wands has been cleared, there is only one hurdle between yourself and the end of the task; yourself.
+After the attack and defense of the Nine of Wands have been cleared, there is only one hurdle between yourself and the end of the task: yourself.

-So, most people will forget their heavy load because the place called success is so close they can see it!
+Most people will forget their heavy load because the place called success is so close they can see it.

-Herakles (Latin; Hercules) was a son of Zeus and the mortal woman Alcmene.
-Heracles grew to be very strong but was also prone to anger and often on the wrong side of the Goddess Hera due to Herakles being one (of many!) illegitimate son of Hera’s husband, Zeus.
+Heracles (Latin: Hercules) was the son of Zeus and the mortal woman Alcmene.
+He grew to be immensely strong, but was also prone to anger.
+He found himself frequently on the wrong side of the goddess Hera, as he was one of the many illegitimate sons of her husband, Zeus.

-Whether through his temper or a curse by Hera, Herakles fell into a fit of anger and killed his own family.
-This led to 10 labors Herakles had to fulfil as atonement.
-This was later increased to 12 as it was decided Herakles had failed in two of the original 10.
-Hence 10 large staves for the 10 successful trials Herakles had to face on his long quest.
+Driven mad by a curse from Hera, Heracles killed his own family.
+This led to ten labors he had to fulfill as atonement.
+This was later increased to twelve, as it was judged he had failed in two of the original ten.
+Hence, the ten large staves on this card represent the ten successful trials he faced on his long quest.

-The prize was also significantly greater than simply atonement.
-Herakles would go on to gain immortality.
-This fact is important when we realize the labors are not some mythical beast-slaying story; they are allegorical of the trials we each have to face to gain purity from sins and attain immortality in the next life.
-The labors of Herakles was often cited as such in early Christian thought.
+The prize was significantly greater than mere atonement.
+Heracles would go on to gain immortality.
+This fact is vital: the labors are not simply a mythical beast-slaying adventure.
+They are an allegory for the trials we each must face to purge our sins and attain immortality in the next life.
+The labors of Heracles were often cited this way in early Christian and Stoic thought.

-This makes the 10 of Wands card more significant as the figure is not just carrying staves, but struggling with the sins that may prevent him reaching the real goal at the end of the journey; immortality in the afterlife.
+This makes the Ten of Wands profound.
+The figure is not just carrying heavy wood; he is struggling with the earthly burdens and sins that threaten to prevent him from reaching the ultimate goal at the end of the journey: spiritual immortality.

-As examples we will look at the first three labors and their Christian allegoric meaning:
+As an example, look at the first three labors and their allegorical meaning:

-- The first labor was to slay the Nemean Lion.
-This represents courage over one’s wild nature (and is repeated in the Major Arcana Strength card).
+• The Nemean Lion: The first labor was to slay the Nemean Lion.
+This represents courage over one’s wild nature (an archetype explored in the Strength card).

-- The second labor was to slay the Learnaean Hydra.
-The many-headed Hydra could grow new heads as fast as they were cut off and it represents our material vices.
-As soon as we beat one vice, we will gain another unless we also change ourselves.
-Herakles cauterizing the Hydra’s wounds as each head was chopped off, causing no new head to grow.
-To beat your vices once and for all you have to kill the vice with the passion of a stronger fire and only this prevents new desires taking their place.
+• The Lernaean Hydra: The second labor was to slay the Hydra.
+Because it grew new heads as fast as they were severed, it represents our material vices.
+As soon as we conquer one vice, another appears, unless we fundamentally change ourselves.
+Heracles cauterized the Hydra’s wounds with fire as each head fell, preventing regrowth.
+To conquer vice permanently, you must burn it away with the passion of a stronger fire.

-- The third labor was to kill the Ceryneian Hind.
-This was a trap set against Heracles to anger the Goddess of the Wild (Artemis, as seen in the Chariot card).
-Rather than kill it, Heracles let the hind go as soon as he had completed the task.
-The Hind represents our ego running wild.
-You cannot kill your ego as it is your motive strength but you can always tame it.
+• The Ceryneian Hind: The third labor was to capture the golden hind.
+This was a trap designed to anger Artemis, the Goddess of the Wild (seen in The Chariot).
+Rather than kill the beast, Heracles let the hind go as soon as the task was complete.
+The Hind represents the Ego running wild.
+You cannot kill your Ego, but you can tame it.

 Description and Symbology

-We see a man struggling with a heavy bundle of ten staves.
-He is carrying them along a winding path.
-On either side of the path the grass is scorched and dead.
-Looking further ahead, we see the path ending in a substantial building and greener land beyond it.
+We see a man struggling with a heavy bundle of ten staves, carrying them along a winding path.
+On either side of the path, the grass is scorched and dead.
+Looking further ahead, we see the path ending at a substantial building, with lush, green land beyond it.

-The man is struggling with his load but he is within sight of home and the better future that lays beyond it.
+The man struggles with his load, but he is finally within sight of home, and the better future that lies beyond it.

 The man